Indications, Contraindications, and Preparations for Exercise Stress Testing

 The laboratory and personnel

-Exercise stress testing may be conducted by physicians, nurses, biomedical analysts or other professionals.
+Exercise stress testing may be conducted by physicians, nurses, biomedical analysts, or other professionals.
 A physician is always formally responsible for conducting the test.
 All personnel must be appropriately trained and the laboratory must be equipped with defibrillators and other emergency instruments.
-Personnel conducting the test must be formally trained to assess cardiovascular response, symptoms and ECG changes.
+Personnel conducting the test must be formally trained to assess cardiovascular response, symptoms, and ECG changes.
 Although the risk of cardiac arrest is very small, personnel must be well-trained in resuscitation.

 The procedure must be explained carefully to the patient, who must also be informed that his/her performance will affect the validity of the test.
 Hence, the patient must understand how the test is conducted in order to maximize its usefulness.
 The patient must be able to communicate, and an interpreter may be necessary if there is a significant lingual barrier.

-The most recently recorded 12-lead (resting) ECG should be at hand before start of exercise.
-Another resting 12-lead ECG is recorded just before start of exercise.
+The most recently recorded 12-lead (resting) ECG should be at hand before the start of exercise.
+Another resting 12-lead ECG is recorded just before the start of exercise.
 These two recordings are compared in order to determine whether the patient has developed arrhythmias or morphological changes (particularly myocardial infarction, which is typically assessed using criteria for pathological Q-waves).

 The 12-lead resting ECG recorded before exercise is recorded using Mason-Likar’s limb lead placement (Figure 1, below), which implies that the limb leads are placed on the torso, instead of distally on the limbs (ECG limb lead placement has been discussed).
-Removal of chest hair will improve quality of the recording.
+Removal of chest hair will improve the quality of the recording.

-Beta blockers, calcium channel blockers, nitrates
+Beta-blockers, calcium channel blockers, nitrates

 Note that beta-blockers should not be withheld in patients conducting the test in order to assess functional capacity and cardiovascular response.
-The purpose of the test in that scenario is namely to assess capacity during optimal circumstances.
+The purpose of the test in that scenario is to assess capacity during optimal circumstances.